tsackton/taelgar/Events/1700s/1720/01/Zombie Plague in Cleenseau.md

 # Zombie Plague in Cleenseau

-%% Zombie baby Cedric Oudine Beatrix %%
+%% Zombie baby Cedric Oudine Beatrix
+Should this be an event page?
+Update from session notes
+%%